Find out more about different types of early or primary breast cancer.

 Around 5,500 women and 30 men are diagnosed with this type of cancer each year in the UK.
 The most common type of non-invasive breast cancer is ductal carcinoma in situ (DCIS), also known as pre-invasive or intra-ductal carcinoma.

 Non-invasive breast cancers sometimes later develop the ability to spread to surrounding tissues, becoming invasive.
 For this reason, women with non-invasive breast cancers are usually advised to have treatment.
+DCIS is usually treated by surgery, and some women may receive additional treatments, such as radiotherapy.

 Invasive breast cancer